 Denver is close to numerous areas of outdoor recreation, including skiing, hiking, biking, kayaking, fishing, rafting and hunting.
 It is less than 90 minutes from snow-skiing at five world-class resorts.
 It is the home of the Denver Broncos, Denver Nuggets, Colorado Avalanche, Colorado Rockies, as well as professional soccer, rugby and lacrosse teams.
 Denver residents also enjoy a rich selection of cultural activities including theatre, music, museums, dance and fine arts.
 Learn more about Denver.

 Fellows in our program must be a U. S. citizen, lawful permanent resident, refugee, asylee, or possess the appropriate documentation to allow them to legally train at the University of Colorado Denver School of Medicine.
 In addition they must possess a full Colorado Medical License at the onset of their training.

 Salary and benefits package are at the appropriate PGY level.

+We are currently accepting applications for the 2016-2017 academic year.
 Applications are accepted on a rolling basis.
-Interviews will begin in the summer of 2013 for 2015-2016 academic year fellowship.
+Interviews will begin in the summer of 2014 for 2016-2017 academic year fellowship.